What is calisthenics?

 Then you can learn to build a workout with intervals, circuits, or whatever strikes your fancy.

-Even though the equipment is not necessary for calisthenics training, there is some equipment that can help you increase the effectiveness of some moves.
+Even though the equipment is not necessary for calisthenics training, there is plenty of affordable gear that can help you increase the effectiveness of some moves.

 These little gadgets can help increase resistance or target certain muscle groups more than others.
 This can help you bust through some possible muscle building plateaus that you come upon in calisthenics.